-The "Set Password" window permits the user to enter a unique password for every device to change the factory default password, "public".
+The "Set Password" window permits the user to enter a unique password for either a single device or all devices.
+The factory default password is set as, "public".

 A password is one to eleven characters and is case-sensitive.
 For added password strength, you should use a combination of alphanumeric and special ASCII characters.
+The [Change Password] boxes will be grayed out until the Old and New passwords are filled in.